microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 ### HoloLens 2 & HoloLens
 1. Make sure your Unity project contains the asset caches that were created in the 'Before building' steps.
-2. Add the [SpectatorView.*.HoloLens prefab](Prefabs/) that reflects the correct spatial alignment strategy to the scene you intend to run on the HoloLens device.
+2. Add the [SpectatorView prefab](../src/SpectatorView.Unity/Assets/SpectatorView/Prefabs/) that reflects the correct spatial alignment strategy to the scene you intend to run on the HoloLens device.
 3. Add a GameObjectHierarchyBroadcaster to the root game object of the content you want synchronized.
-4. Press the 'HoloLens' button on the [Platform Switcher](Scripts/Editor/PlatformSwitcherEditor.cs) attached to Spectator View in the unity inspector (This should configure the correct build settings and app capabilities).
+4. Press the 'HoloLens' button on the [Platform Switcher](../src/SpectatorView.Unity/Assets/SpectatorView.Editor/Scripts/PlatformSwitcherEditor.cs) attached to Spectator View in the unity inspector (This should configure the correct build settings and app capabilities).
 5. Build and deploy the application to your HoloLens device.

 ### Android
 1. Make sure your Unity project contains the asset caches that were created in the 'Before building' steps.
 2. Import [ARCore v1.7.0](https://github.com/google-ar/arcore-unity-sdk/releases/tag/v1.7.0).
-3. Open the [SpectatorView.*.Android unity scene](Scenes/) that reflects the correct spatial alignment strategy in your unity project.
+3. Open the [SpectatorView.Android unity scene](../src/SpectatorView.Unity/Assets/SpectatorView/Scenes/) that reflects the correct spatial alignment strategy in your unity project.
 4. Set the 'User Ip Address' in the Spectator View script to the ip address of your HoloLens device.
-5. Press the 'Android' button on the [Platform Switcher](Scripts/Editor/PlatformSwitcherEditor.cs) attached to Spectator View in the unity inspector (This should configure the correct build settings and app capabilities).
+5. Press the 'Android' button on the [Platform Switcher](../src/SpectatorView.Unity/Assets/SpectatorView.Editor/Scripts/PlatformSwitcherEditor.cs) attached to Spectator View in the unity inspector (This should configure the correct build settings and app capabilities).
 6. Check 'ARCore Supported' under Build Settings -> Player Settings -> Android -> XR Settings
 7. Export the project to android studio.
 8. Update the AndroidManifest.xml in android studio to use the ScreenRecorderActivity class compared to the UnityPlayerActivity as the application activity.